vfarcic/vfarcic.github.io/devops23/svc-demo.md

 ---

-* We retrieved the IP and the port of the API Service
 * We sent a request to confirm that the API is accessible through the Service
 * We listed the environment variables in one of the Pods to display Service-specific info

----

-* EKS created a new ELB so the IP changed
-* The Service in minikube exposed a new random port

 <!-- .slide: data-background="img/flow_svc_ch05.png" data-background-size="contain" -->